 - Runtime demonstrated for 90 minutes; transfer occurs promptly.

-- Wiring follows Article 700: correct branch identification, methods, routing, supervision where applicable.
+- Wiring follows Article 700: correct branch identification, methods, routing, and wet-location practices.

-- Remote capacity math documented (host watts ≥ own lamps + all remotes).
+- Remote capacity math documented (host watts ≥ own lamps + all remotes) and voltage compatibility verified.

-- Testing logs (monthly/annual) available and up to date.
+- Testing logs available and up to date.

 Common Pitfalls with Remote Heads